-- 7. Take one of the following actions based on the volume manager product you chose: - Select Solstice DiskSuite-continue with Step 8 below. - Select VERITAS Volume Manager-proceed to "To Configure VERITAS Volume Manager" on page 54. - 8.
-Log in to each clustered node as a superuser (password is abc) and change the default password to a secure password:
+- 7. Take one of the following actions based on the volume manager product you chose: - Solstice DiskSuite-continue with the next step. - VERITAS Volume Manager-proceed to "To Configure VERITAS Volume Manager" on page 57. - 8.
+Log into each cluster node as the superuser (password is abc), and change the default password to a secure password: